Table of Contents

 Direct cremation involves the cremation of the body just a few days after a person has passed on.
 It’s also referred to as simple cremation, because it doesn’t include memorial or funeral services — though a separate memorial or event can be planned by the family later, as in the case of scattering ashes.

 Direct cremation is one of the least costly options because it doesn’t typically involve additional services of a funeral home or other provider.
 A few close family members might opt to be present for the cremation itself; if the provider offers such a service, these family members can watch through a small window as the process is completed.
 This is sometimes referred to as a private cremation viewing.
+For more information about the types of cremation and the process, you can read this article.

 How Are Memorials and Funerals Different?